-2. One year of full-time experience is equivalent to 2000 hours.
-(2000 hours of qualifying work experience is based on a 40-hour work week.).
+2. One year full-time experience is equivalent to 2000 hours.
+(2000 hours of qualifying work experience is based on a 40-hour work week).
 Any overtime hours that you work above forty (40) hours per week are not included in the calculation to determine full-time experience.

 HOW TO APPLY:

 San Francisco Municipal Transportation Agency employment applications for this position will be accepted through an on-line process only.
 A resume and cover letter must be attached to the online application.
 Mailed, hand delivered or faxed applications will not be accepted.
 Visit www.jobaps.com/sf to begin the application process.

 Click and select 9180 Manager VI, MTA (Employee and Labor Relations Manager) (PEX-9180-904124)